Jonathan Van Ness’s First Financial Principle: “I’m a girl who has to stop herself from shopping” | Wealthsimple

 Jonathan Van Ness’s First Financial Principle: “I’m a girl who has to stop herself from shopping”

-He was a failed college cheerleader, gymnastics teacher, and a struggling beauty school student.
+He was a failed college cheerleader, gymnastics teacher, struggling beauty school student.
 Then he started a little thing called 'Gay of Thrones.'
 And then...
 Well, you have Netflix, right?

 Wealthsimple is an investing service that uses technology to put your money to work like the world’s smartest investors.
 In “Money Diaries,” we feature interesting people telling their financial life stories in their own words.